SciDAS/gpn-workshop/README.md

 Nautilus is the Kubernetes cluster that composes the [National Research Platform](https://nautilus.optiputer.net/).
 With nodes spread across the United States and a few international sites, Nautilus is an extremely useful resource for computational scientists.
 To join Nautilus:

-Create an account by logging in at
+Create an account by [logging in](https://nautilus.optiputer.net/authConfig).

 You may use an affiliated campus email, or a Google email.